Etale and crystalline companions, II: Convergent vs. overconvergent isocrystals

 \subsection{The minimal slope theorem}

-While the inclusion functor $\FIsoc^\dagger(X) \otimes L \to \FIsoc(X) \otimes L$ is fully faithful, it does not in general reflect subobjects; in particular, the slope filtration given by Proposition~\ref{P:slope filtration} does not in general lift back to $\FIsoc^\dagger(X) \otimes L$.
+While by Lemma~\ref{L:fully faithful to convergent} the inclusion functor $\FIsoc^\dagger(X) \otimes L \to \FIsoc(X) \otimes L$ is fully faithful, it does not in general reflect subobjects; in particular, the slope filtration given by Corollary~\ref{C:slope filtration} does not in general lift back to $\FIsoc^\dagger(X) \otimes L$ even if the Newton polygon is constant on $X$ (to avoid the obstruction coming from Lemma~\ref{L:no extension filtration}).
 In some sense, one expects rather the opposite; a recent result of Tsuzuki \cite{tsuzuki-minimal} addresses a question raised in \cite[Remark~5.14]{kedlaya-isocrystals} to this effect.